 While custody and child support laws are gender neutral, it is always better if you are able to work out financial arrangements between you and your ex-spouse without involving a court.
 A family law attorney can help with negotiations in creating a settlement that fully addresses the financial needs of the family.

 For advice on family law, child support, spousal support and all their aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Law Offices of Korol and Velen, Certified Family Law Specialists